 [Yet another note from John Allen: I have seen such a wheel.
 To protect the guilty, I will not say who built it.
 No, it wasn't Sheldon.
 A friend and I inspected the bike.
 He held the front brake and pushed down on a pedal with his foot.
 The spokes of the rear wheel changed angle noticeably, pinging as they rotated in the spoke holes of the hub, and ringing with rising musical pitch like an electric guitar when the player pulls up on the tremolo bar.]

 More and more rear wheels now are built "half-radial" with semi-tangent spoking on the right side and radial spoking on the left.
 Radial front wheels offer mainly esthetic benefits, but half-radial rear wheels can be substantially more durable than conventional ones, if the wheel is highly dished.
-The high amount of dishing called for to make room for more and more sprockets has caused an increase in spoke breakage on the left side of rear wheels.
+The high amount of dishing with more and more sprockets has caused an increase in spoke breakage on the left side of rear wheels.
 This is caused by metal fatigue.
 Just as you can break a paperclip by bending it back and forth a few times, you can break spokes by flexing them back and forth by a much smaller amount, millions of times -- even if they don't flex enough to take a permanent set.
 (A bicycle wheel turns several hundred times per mile.
 In 1500 miles, it turns more than a million times.)